soren-n/vibe/data/README.md

 This directory contains YAML-based workflow definitions and checklists organized into separate subdirectories for better maintainability and discoverability.

-**Workflows**: Provide **guidance steps** rather than automated commands.
+Workflows: Provide guidance steps rather than automated commands.
 Each workflow step is textual guidance that can include command suggestions, reminders, best practices, or any helpful advice.
 Users follow the guidance manually, maintaining full control over their development process.

-**Checklists**: Provide validation and verification tasks.
+Checklists: Provide validation and verification tasks.
 Checklists offer structured verification points to ensure work quality and completeness.

 ## Directory Structure